ansys/pyacp/doc/source/user_guide/howto/file_management.rst

     PurePosixPath('input_file.cdb')

 This method returns the path of the uploaded file on the server.
-You can use the path to create a new model:
+You can use the path to create a model:

 .. doctest::